ranfdev/Geopard/README.md

 ## Technical details
 Under the hood, it uses GTK 4 and Rust.
 Everything related to IO is asynchronous.
-To do that, it makes use of rust async/await capabilities and the async-std crate.
+To do that, it makes use of Rust's async/await capabilities and the `async-std` crate.

 ## How to change settings
 You should find the configuration files in `~/.config/geopard/`